CarloDiCicco/RL_project_24_25/README.md

 ### 4. **Alignment of Checkpoints and Evaluation Frequency**
 - **Problem**: Checkpoint steps were not always multiples of the evaluation frequency, risking misaligned metrics.
 - **Solution**: Add alignment checks in `run_all.py` to ensure each checkpoint step count is a multiple of `EVAL_FREQ_AGG`.

-**Impact**
-These adjustments collectively:
-- Eliminated reward exploitation shortcuts.
-- Increased robustness of learned policies.
-- Preserved comparability of evaluation metrics.
-- Achieved one of the highest recorded SAC HalfCheetah-v5 returns in our tests (~11,483 mean final return).

 ---